sreevibha/Hello-World/README.md

 Hi everyone,
 This is Sreevibha.I am a student of class 9.
-I am just learning about programming.I feel it is vey intresting.
+I am just learning about programming.I feel it is very intresting.